The Show B side / Capture #4 - Drums:

 The greatest

 part of living and working in a creative world is the free flow of ideas.
-The affection and sacrifices
+The affection for and sacrifices made living down the rabbit hole of creativity are beyond understanding of the uninitiated.

 Our natural